 Pairing builds resilience through shared understanding, creating a more cohesive and robust engineering organisation.

-D) Learning and growing juniors
+D) Rapid Learning and growing juniors

 Conclusion